IanXie33333/Document-Organizer-Bot/README.md

 ALLOWED_CHANNEL_IDS=1479314479488696403
 ```

-With this setup, only users with `Doc Admin` or `Doc Uploader` can run commands, and they can only run them in your documents channel.
+With this setup, only users with `Doc Admin` or `Doc Uploader` can run commands, and they can only run them in a designated channel.

 ## 2) Local run